A revisit to scalar dark matter with radiative corrections: Constraints

-Our goal is to take a recourse to the DM phenomenology in the IDM after carrying out one-loop corrections to the $HHh$ coupling.
+Our goal is to take a recourse to the DM phenomenology in the IDM after carrying out one-loop corrections to the $H-H-h$ coupling (the Feynman diagrams for the three point function are shown in Fig~\ref{fig:Feynman}).
 In the process, we obey various constraints stemming from both theory and experiments.
-On the theoretical side, perturbativity, unitarity and vacuum stability can appreciably constrain an extended Higgs sector as in the IDM. $|\l_i| \leq 4\pi$ (i= 1,5).
-The 2$\rightarrow$2 amplitude matrix corresponding to scattering of the longitudinal components of the gauge bosons can be mapped to a corresponding matrix for the scattering of the goldstone bosons~\cite{Lee:1977eg,Akeroyd:2000wc,Horejsi:2005da,Gorczyca:2011he}.
+On the theoretical side, perturbativity, unitarity and vacuum stability can appreciably constrain an extended Higgs sector as in the IDM.
+From perturbativity, we impose the constraints $|\l_i| \leq 4\pi$, for $i = 1,2,..5$.
+The $2\rightarrow 2$ matrix element corresponding to the scattering of the longitudinal components of the gauge bosons can be mapped to a corresponding matrix for the scattering of the goldstone bosons~\cite{Lee:1977eg, Akeroyd:2000wc, Horejsi:2005da, Gorczyca:2011he}.
 The theory respects unitarity if the absolute value of each eigenvalue of the aforementioned amplitude matrix does not exceed 8$\pi$.